hisxo/gitGraber/README.md

 # Contributors

-Thanks for your contribution and for you help to improve gitGraber:
+_Thanks for your contribution and for your help to improve gitGraber:_

 - [@Darkpills](https://github.com/hisxo/gitGraber/pulls?q=is%3Apr+author%3Adarkpills)